Skurks/Skurks/README.md

 Worst Day/Time for an intense 2 hr meeting | Fridays; After 2PM

 ## My Communication Channels
+*  My time (and thus my calendar) is very important to me.
 I strive to be a hyper efficient person & purposefully carve out time in my day/week to 'think'.
-My calendar (and thus my time) is very important to me
 * I'm a morning person so can send communications at rediculous hours of the morning.
 I don't expect a response.
+* Please DON'T double book me.
+My calendar is public and open.
+If the calendar slot is open, take it (with conditions)!
 * Please DO share an agenda & any background reading/context with the invite.
 If there's no agenda, I'll likely decline.
-* Please DON'T double book me.
-But if the calendar slot is open, take it!
 * I do my best to not ping/message folks over the weekend unless they've reached out first.

 CHANNEL (Most urgent to least urgent) | BEST FOR